 The raised hand pointed at the window.
 “What’s he doing?”

 Everyone turned to look.
-Rich was standing outside, peering in through the window.
+Rick was standing outside, peering in through the window.
 He was looking in Britta’s direction.

 There was a moment of confusion.
 Why was there a boy outside?
 Why wasn’t he in class?
 Why was he looking in the window?